-This session will focus on the Quechua communities in the Andes of South America—the Indigenous descendants of the Inka Empire—and how they have used their knowledge of the local environment in great feats of innovative engineering that have enabled them to live sustainably for hundreds of years.
-Join science educator Dr. Isabel Hawkins to delve into The Great Inka Road: How Can a Road System Be an Example of Innovation?
-This Native Knowledge 360° online lesson highlights Inka-period engineering accomplishments and their continued legacy in the present day.
-Recommended for teachers of grades 5–8.
+Science educator Dr. Isabel Hawkins shared how the Great Inka Road is an example of innovation.
+She focused on the Quechua communities in the Andes of South America — the Indigenous descendants of the Inka Empire — and how they have used their knowledge of the local environment in great feats of innovative engineering that have enabled them to live sustainably for hundreds of years.
+This Native Knowledge 360° online lesson highlighted Inka-period engineering accomplishments and their continued legacy in the present day.
+Participants noted:

 Pipeline Protests: Putting Climate Civil Disobedience into the Curriculum (Necessity Film)

-This workshop is built around the documentary film Necessity: Oil, Water, and Climate Resistance, which details the story of multiple cohorts of climate activists, Indigenous leaders in the Climate Justice Movement, valve turners using civil disobedience to stop the flow of oil, and the legal team that uses the “necessity defense” in the courts.
-Participants will engage with excerpts from the film and experience a mixer role play based on the real-life subjects of the film.
-Attendees will receive a classroom-ready curriculum suitable for multiple content areas in grades 7–12 and adapted for online instruction.
-Facilitated by Ursula Wolfe-Rocca, high-school teacher and Zinn Education Project curriculum writer/teacher organizer.
+This workshop was built around the documentary film Necessity: Oil, Water, and Climate Resistance, which details the story of multiple cohorts of climate activists, Indigenous leaders in the Climate Justice Movement, valve turners using civil disobedience to stop the flow of oil, and the legal team that uses the “necessity defense” in the courts.
+Participants engaged with excerpts from the film and experienced a mixer role play (Teaching Climate Disobedience: Using the Film Necessity in the Classroom) based on the real-life subjects of the film.
+The facilitator and author of the lesson, Ursula Wolfe-Rocca, is a high-school teacher and Zinn Education Project curriculum writer/teacher organizer.
+Participants commented:

 Virtual Field Trip Demonstration: American Indian Removal

-What would you do to protect the things you value?
+Michaela Pavlat, NMAI cultural interpreter and a member of the Sault Ste.
+Marie Tribe of Chippewa Indians and Gabrielle Lee (Kanaka Maoli), NMAI cultural interpreter introduced teachers to a virtual field trip, described here: What would you do to protect the things you value?
 American Indian tribal leaders were faced with this dilemma following the passage of the 1830 Indian Removal Act.
-In this program, students will consider this question themselves and draw on their own experiences to come to a decision.
+In this program, students consider this question themselves and draw on their own experiences to come to a decision.
 By examining their own feelings and opinions, students will be better positioned to empathize with the choices American Indian tribal leaders made when faced with Removal.

 “Nothing Was Discovered, Everything Was Already Loved”: Critical Conceptions of Land in K–12 Curriculum

-Inspired by the late Monacan poet Karenne Wood’s critique of discovery, this workshop provides educators with tools to challenge colonial understandings of land in K–12 curricula as well as resources to support meaningful, anticolonial curricular alternatives.
-After unpacking specific examples of colonial logics within a curriculum, educators will learn about Indigenous peoples’ ongoing struggles to protect their homelands and strategies to teach about and support such efforts.
-Presented by Leilani Sabzalian (Alutiiq), co-author of Teaching Critically About Lewis and Clark: Challenging Dominant Narratives in K–12 Curriculum.
-Recommended for teachers of grades K–8.
+Inspired by the late Monacan poet Karenne Wood’s critique of discovery, this workshop provided educators with tools to challenge colonial understandings of land in K–12 curricula as well as resources to support meaningful, anticolonial curricular alternatives.
+It was presented by Leilani Sabzalian (Alutiiq), co-author of Teaching Critically About Lewis and Clark: Challenging Dominant Narratives in K–12 Curriculum.
+After unpacking specific examples of colonial logics within a curriculum, she talked about Indigenous peoples’ ongoing struggles to protect their homelands and strategies to teach about and support such efforts.
+Participants did not want to leave the session!
+Here are some of their comments: